 A Closer Look at Enterprise Products Partners' Earnings

-Enterprise Products Partners is the second big-name American midstream company to report fourth-quarter and annual earnings, after Kinder Morgan knocked it out of the park earlier this month.
-Analysts were expecting earnings of $0.66 per unit and revenue of $11.93 billion.
-Enterprise blew past the EPS estimate, earning $0.68 per unit.
-It failed to meet on revenue, however, recording $11 billion.
-This was the second-straight quarter the partnership missed on revenue.
+Enterprise Products Partners (NYS: EPD) is the second-biggest name American midstream outfit to report third-quarter earnings, after Kinder Morgan (NYS: KMI) reported last week.
+Analysts were expecting earnings of $0.60 per unit and revenue of $11.22 billion.
+Enterprise blew past the EPS estimate, earning $0.66 per unit.
+It failed to meet on revenue, however, recording $10.47 billion.

 There is always more to earnings than analysts' expectations, so let's take a closer look.